Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

 \item[Finite mixture models: ]

 Mixture models are commonly used where each data observation is generated according to some underlying categorical mechanism.
 This mechanism is typically unobserved, so there is uncertainty regarding which component of the resulting mixture distribution each data observation was generated from, in addition to uncertainty over the number of mixture components.
-A mixture model with $k$ components for the observed data $\boldsymbol{x}$ takes the form
+A mixture model with $k$ components for the observed data $\Data$ takes the form

-with $\boldsymbol{\theta_k}=(\boldsymbol{\phi}_1,\ldots,\boldsymbol{\phi}_k)$, where $w_j$ is the weight of the $j^{th}$ mixture component $f_{j}$, whose parameter vector is denoted by $\boldsymbol{\phi}_j$, and where $\sum_{j=1}^kw_j=1$.
+with $\boldsymbol{\theta_k}=(\boldsymbol{\phi}_1,\ldots,\boldsymbol{\phi}_k,w_1,\ldots,w_{k-1})$, where $w_j$ is the weight of the $j^{th}$ mixture component $f_{j}$, whose parameter vector is denoted by $\boldsymbol{\phi}_j$, and where $\sum_{j=1}^kw_j=1$.
 The number of mixture components, $k$, is also unknown.

 Figure \ref{fig:enzyme}(b) illustrates the distribution of enzymatic activity in the blood for 245 individuals. \citet{richardson+g97} analysed these data using a mixture of Normal densities to identify subgroups of slow or fast metabolizers.
-The multi-modal nature of the data suggests the existence of such groups, but the number of distinct groupings is less clear. \citet{tadessesv05} extend this Normal mixture model for the purpose of clustering high-dimensional data.
+The multi-modal nature of the data suggests the existence of such groups, but the number of distinct groupings is less clear.
+Many extensions of mixture component $f_j$ can be found, for example \citet{NIPS1997_0ed94223} applied the reversible jump to multivariate spherical Gaussian mixtures, and \citet{SALASGONZALEZ2009250} to mixture of $\alpha$-stable distributions.

 \item[Variable selection: ]

 The problem of variable selection arises when modelling the relationship between a response variable, $Y$, and $p$ potential explanatory variables $x_1,\ldots x_p$.
 The multi-model setting emerges when attempting to identify the most relevant subsets of predictors, making it a natural candidate for the reversible jump sampler.
 For example, under a regression model with Normal errors we have